infopark/scrivito_jr_form_widget/README.md

 You can use this to create a message for the user.

 Using more than one Page with your just relate and activities should be seperated.
 You can add a hook with your separation strategy.
-Simply add the method `self.jr_activity_filter` to your obj.rb.
+Simply add the method `self.crm_activity_filter` to your obj.rb.

-    def self.jr_activity_filter
+    def self.crm_activity_filter
-      JustRelate::Type.all.select { |a| a.id.starts_with? 'page-' }
+      Crm::Type.all.select { |a| a.id.starts_with? 'page-' }
     end

 This will select activities by its id.